megvii-research/PMN/README.md

 |         |       | SSIM  | 0.768 | 0.931 | 0.938 | 0.938       | 0.947 |
 |         | ×300  | PSNR  | 30.66 | 36.36 | 36.87 | 36.85       | 37.77 |
 |         |       | SSIM  | 0.657 | 0.911 | 0.917 | 0.923       | 0.934 |

+Note: The quantitative results on the SID dataset is different from the provided results in ELD(TPAMI) because only the central area is compared in ELD(TPAMI) on the SID dataset.

 <details>
 <summary>w/o brighteness alignment provided by ELD</summary>